javers/javers.github.io/documentation/jql-examples/index.md

 ```

 <h2 id="new-object-filter">NewObject changes filter</h2>
-This filter affects changes query only, by default is disabled.
+This filter only affects queries for changes, by default it’s disabled.
 When enabled, a query produces additional changes for initial snapshots.
-Initial snapshot is taken when an object is committed to JaversRepository for the first time.
+An initial snapshot is taken when an object is committed to JaversRepository for the first time.

-With this filter, you can query for an initial state of an object.
+With this filter, you can query for the initial state of an object.
 It’s represented as a NewObject change, followed by a list of property changes from null to something.

 Let’s see how it works in the example below.